thephpleague/csv/docs/9.0/reader/index.md

 public Writer::addHeaderFormatter(callable $callable): Reader
 ```

-Sometimes you may want to format your records prior to accessing them via `getRecords`. the `Reader` class provides
-a formatter mechanism to ease these operations.
+Sometimes you may want to format your records prior to accessing them via `getRecords`.
+The `Reader` class provides a formatter mechanism to ease these operations.

 ## Records conversion